[Upcoming Linkedin Live] AI Regulation Keeps Evolving. Your Governance Framework Should Adapt. | April 30th

 While CSPs and DIB organizations navigate the applicability of these requirements, it's important to focus on contractual requirements, regulations, the data that is being processed, and how these services are provided to the DIB.

 Our experience as a leading FedRAMP 3PAO and CMMC C3PAO could be of further assistance as you prepare for your CMMC or FedRAMP assessments.
 Organizations may choose to have Schellman perform a readiness assessment using the CMMC and FedRAMP requirements and standards prior to undergoing full assessment under the appropriate framework.
-If you’d like to proceed with one of these readiness assessments or learn more about how Schellman can help, contact us today and we’ll get back to your shortly.
+If you’d like to proceed with one of these readiness assessments or learn more about how Schellman can help, contact us today and we’ll get back to you shortly.

 In the meantime, discover additional CMMC and FedRAMP insights in these helpful resources: